caish-cloud/react-cookies-consent/README.md

 ## Prerequisites

+### Storing User Preferences

+This library is only for saving you the time for developing the components necessary to give the user control over their cookie preferences.
+You will have to manage the actual preferences of the user by storing in your database, local storage, etc. So please be sure you already have this in place or will plan to!

+### Styling

-This one and only prerequisite is only for the `<CookiesConsentAlert />` component due to it being absolutely positioned in the DOM.
+This prerequisite is only for the `<CookiesConsentAlert />` component due to it being absolutely positioned in the DOM.

 Your `<html />` and/or `<body />` tag(s) need to have at least this styling: